 Global Jams are held online and in small group meetings where community members are encouraged to contribute to Ubuntu in some way of their choosing.
 The California Team hosted an event on Sept 7th in San Francisco at the Wikimedia Foundation offices.
 For full time Ubuntu developers and Canonical staff sprints are held to work together supplementing the usual remote work style.

 Annual and one time events held in California and beyond include:

 - Juju charm contest for the cloud Apr 25th

-- Software Freedom Day September in many locations
+- Software Freedom Day (and wikipedia) September in many locations

 - Linux Picnic August in Sunnyvale